 Worship Services at St Luke

-St Luke currently offers a blended worship-style service at 10 a.m. on Sundays.
+St Luke typically offers a blended worship-style service on Sundays.
 This service is a blend between the contemporary style and a traditional style of music.
 Scripture, responses, and hymns are displayed on the projection screen, so following along is easy.